hyperledger/aries-rfcs/concepts/0268-unified-didcomm-agent-deeplinking/README.md

 This allows each wallet to define their own invite page (or use an existing page provided by the community) while providing a common protocol scheme (didcomm://) for all applications.

-If we don't do this, there's a likelihook that wallet applications become unable to communicate with each other effecively during the onboarding process, leading to fragmentation like in the IM world.
+If we don't do this, there's a chance that wallet applications become unable to communicate with each other effecively during the onboarding process, leading to fragmentation, much like in the IM world.

 ## Prior Art